Welcome to Splunk Observability Cloud 🔗

 Splunk Synthetics Monitoring is a platform to synthetically measure performance of your web-based properties.
 It offers features that provide insights that enable you to optimize uptime and performance of APIs, service endpoints, and end user experiences and prevent web performance issues.

-For more information, see the Splunk Synthetic Monitoring documentation.
+For more information, see the Introduction to Splunk Synthetic Monitoring.

 Splunk Log Observer 🔗